 Sydney Coastal Walk Variations

-Not everyone has the time (or interest) to walk from Bondi to Coogee.
-There are several variations to the Sydney coastal walk for trekkers looking for a shorter or longer walk.
+We realize not everyone has the time (or interest) to walk from Bondi to Coogee.
+Fortunately, there are several variations to the best Sydney coastal walk for trekkers looking for a shorter or longer hike.

 Bondi to Bronte Walk

 Trekkers who don’t want to complete the entire route, often use Bronte as their destination and then return to Bondi.
 There are bus routes from Bronte to Bondi Junction (379, 360, 361).

-Find a Bondi to Bronte Walk Map on Google Maps.
+Find a Bondi to Bronte Walk Map on Google.

 How long is the Bondi to Bronte Walk?
 The Bondi to Bronte walk distance is about 2.5 km (about 1.5 miles).